I enjoy small-scale woodworking.

 Craftsmanship names an enduring, basic human impulse: the desire to do a job well for its own sake.Richard Sennett, The Craftsman

-From sawing the blank, to splitting with froe, to roughing the form with axe and adze, then refining the surface with a straight-beveled knife, I love every part of working in green wood.
+From sawing the blank, to splitting with froe, to roughing the form with axe and adze, then refining the surface with straight-beveled and hook knives, I love every part of working in green wood.

 Netsuke are small carved toggles that fasten a purse to a kimono.
 They were once as common in Japan as buttons are in the West.
 Over hundreds of years, they became increasingly more refined, whimsical, and expressive.